slqdk/NoteControl/docs/notes.md

 - The slash menu has the **Templates** submenu disabled (avoids template-of-template recursion in the picker).
-- Otherwise behaves the same: callouts, code blocks, lists, tables, and so on are all available.
+- Otherwise behaves the same: callouts, code blocks, lists, tables, math, and so on are all available.

 ## Tree view